-Generally we are moving towards a narrower supplier programme, as done with the outsourced production partners, so the figures will improve with the next reports.
+Like stated last year we are moving towards a narrower supplier programme, as done with the outsourced production partners, which is why the share of qualified suppliers increase.

 Labour:

 Our commitment (what we want):

 BTG supports the fundamental labour principles in Denmark, Sweden, Norway and Poland.
 We do our outmost to influence our suppliers to have the same commitment and attitude.